riziovo/mizuu/README.md

 A working demo is available on my website.

-Link >> www.riziovo.com/projects.html#projects
+<b>Link</b> >> www.riziovo.com/projects.html#projects

 Mizu goes live in September.

 Backend hosts the Server and the Algorithms library which power the simulations on the backend.
 This Algorithms library houses ADTs based on structures like Tree, Heap, Trie, Queue, Stack, List, and Graph.

 All of the ADTs in this library are my own implementations.
 As a function of being an interactive visualizer, the simulations on user side are real-time, not pre-rendered.